liupei991227/Engineering_of_ML_systems_2024/pre-materials/README.md

 ```
 Then follow the instructions in [1_create_vm/openstack.ipynb](./setup/1_create_vm/openstack.ipynb) to launch a VM in cPouta, the IaaS cloud service at CSC (Finnish IT center for science).

 ### 3. Install necessary tools and create a K8s cluster in the cPouta VM
+**Note**: In this and and next part, you'll need to run some scripts in your local environment and the remote cPouta VM.
+In case you get an error when running the scripts, please first check if your issue is covered [here](./docs/Q&A.md#setting-up-the-mlops-platform-in-cpouta).
+If not, please pose your issue in the Moodle forum.

 You will use some Ansible scripts to create a K8s cluster in your VM.
 Simply speaking, Ansible is a tool for running commands/scripts in remote machines from your local machine.

 First, you need to change some configuration so that Ansible knows how to reach your remote VM.